Our Curriculum Statement

 Parents and Community

 The local community is so important to our school, as are the parents of our children.
-Parents are kept up to date weekly with exciting curriculum news.
-We hold a Curriculum Meeting every September, where parents are invited into school to see our Topic Overviews and learn about exciting curriculum events coming up during the school year.
+Parents are kept up to date weekly with exciting curriculum news on our website and Facebook page.
+Topic Overviews are always available to parents, in addition to a detailed Curriculum Newsletter that we send home once every half term.
 Parents are invited regularly into school to see our Curriculum Assemblies and we love to share our work books with our parents whenever we can!

 Extra- Curricular Learning

-We have a comprehensive and education schedule of extra- curricular clubs here at Seaton St. Paul’s.
+We have a comprehensive schedule of extra- curricular clubs here at Seaton St. Paul’s.
 Some examples of our weekly after school clubs include:

 Our Christian Values, SMSC and Fundamental British Values